Employment Policies (AD 10.01)

 Internal Candidate -- a person employed by the University who has applied for an Administrative and Professional Staff Position.

-Job Related Courses -- those courses that will assist in maintaining or improving the knowledge and skill necessary to meet current responsibilities or future University job opportunities.
+Job Related Courses -- those courses (such as seminars, webinars, round tables, conferences or workshops) that will assist in maintaining or improving the knowledge and skill necessary to meet current responsibilities or future University job opportunities.
 The courses will normally be offered by educational institutions or other recognized providers of professional learning.
-A course that is required for a specific task in the employee's current position is the responsibility of the employee's department.
-There will be a record of successful completion (diploma, certificate, or academic credit).
+A course that is required for a specific task in the employee’s current position is the responsibility of the employee’s department.

 Mediation -- Step 3 (optional) of the Individual Grievance procedure.
 A meeting facilitated by a Mediator chosen from a mutually agreed upon list to determine if a solution can be found to an Individual Grievance.